-ENTREPRENEURS
+ENTREPRENEURIAL PROJECTS

-The Common Tapes – Non-profit organization to raise awareness of sexual stigma in Indonesia Feb 2020 - Present
+The Common Tapes – Non-profit organization to raise awareness of sexual stigma in Indonesia Feb 2020 – Present

-Founder & Head
+Founder & Head [Put Location here]

-Creates short videos and webinars regarding the stigma of sexual assault, harassment, and sex education in Indonesia.
+Create short videos and webinars regarding the stigma of sexual assault, harassment, and sex education in Indonesia.

-Other than videos, I write articles regarding the sexual stigma in Indonesia including law issues and cases in Indonesia.
+Write and publish [how many] articles so far regarding the sexual stigma in Indonesia including law issues and cases in Indonesia.

-Work together with psychologist as well as advocates to spread the issue and grab more public attention.
+Collaborate with a psychologist [from where] and advocates [from where] to raise public awareness towards the issue.

+Music Therapy JKT – Student-teacher initiative project to create therapeutic instrumental music videos Aug 2019 – Present

+Co-Founder and Pianist

+Play music pieces (classical to jazz) to an audience of therapists and mental illness patients with anxiety and depression.

+Pieces that are played also include chamber music pieces; duetting with the violin or cello.

 SkyCare Project – Humanitarian project to help the area of Cilincing, North Jakarta Jul 2019 – Nov 2019

 Co-Head

-Creates an event and gather sponsorships to help multiple charitable events, such as educating about basic hygiene, sex education, nutritional habits and recycling.

-Able to raise Rp.100 Million from sponsorships from large companies and organizations, including from the Ministry of Environment and Forestry.
+Organized an event and gathered sponsorships to help multiple charitable events, such as basic hygiene training, sex education, nutritional habits and recycling.
+Raised Rp.100 Million from sponsorships from large companies and organizations, including from the Ministry of Environment and Forestry.

-Had 120 participants from the Cilincing area and led 30 volunteers who were students from SMA Labschool Kebayoran.
+Managed 120 participants from the Cilincing area and led 30 student volunteers from SMA Labschool Kebayoran.

-Music Therapy JKT – a student-teacher initiative project to create therapeutic instrumental music videos Aug 2019- Present

-Co-Founder and Pianist

-Play music pieces to an audience of therapists and mental illness patients with anxiety and depression.

-Pieces include genres from classical music to jazz.

-Pieces that are played also include chamber music pieces; duetting with the violin or cello.

 EXTRACURRICULAR AND LEADERSHIP ACTIVITIES

-Student Council Jun 2019 - Present
+Student Council Jun 2019 – Present

-Head of Education Section
+Head of Education Section and Literary Club

 Responsible for holding several education events such as Trip Observasi, a five-day immersion trip to a village in West Java where students are accustomed to the traditional Indonesian lifestyle, mentoring and supervising 280 students.